WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 01 30 | JS Objects 1
 Completed the Ls and Ex in Objects.
 This section focused on how JS doesn't use "classes."
 Rather, it uses objects which pretty much do the same thing.
 I also remember reading that JS actually does use classes (even if that might be recently added).
 None-the-less, this was a very interesting topic.
 The Ex instructions were a little confusing.
 I did the bonus, but I think I would like to practice more with creating, manipulating and reporting objects.
 I created a sandbox folder just so I can do just that.

+### 2020 | Not as Far
+I'm going to say it...
+I didn't get as far as I wanted this weekend.
+I absolutely didn't understand the Obj2 Ex instructions.
+I understood the Ls, but the Ex didn't make much since to me.
+I'll need to listen to the instructor when he explains it later.
+Therefore, I have the files in this repo while also marking the area in my notes for clarification.
+I also started the BOM Ls and Ex.
+The Ls examples are confusing.
+It looks like the act of creating variables is forcing the functions to work... but that really doesn't make sense to me.
+I need to listen to the instructor during this portion of the class as well.

 ----

 ## 2022 01 29 | JS Loops